edwilson543/noughts-and-crosses/README.md

 The search space of the minimax algorithm can be very large for bigger boards: simulating a 10,10,5 game of minimax vs minimax that resulted in a draw, as one might hope, led to 145,407 calls to the 'get_minimax_move_at_max_search_depth' method, 277 primary calls, (and 100 calls of the method that controls the iterative deepening, noting 10x10=100).
 This is hence a CPU-Bound program.
-Therefore, multiprocessing of the search space was trialed, using the built-in multiprocessing package.
+Therefore, multiprocessing of the search space was trialled, using the built-in multiprocessing package.
 The nodes at search depth 0 were pooled, and concurrently the best move within each cpu process was found.
 This worked, although profiling found that it actually added time.